 - In the alternate, magical world of The Bartimaeus Trilogy, he was defeated by his political enemy, Gladstone, in a Wizard Duel.

 - A less-than-flattering portrayal of him can be gleaned from Hannah Arendt's book The Origins of Totalitarianism, which highlights how his active "exoticization" of his Jewish background and the Jewish culture in general among many other things made the Jews the Acceptable Targets for Nazism that brought about their tragic fates in The Holocaust (aside from highlighting that NOT all Holocaust victims were Jews).
-Naturally, many Jews reacted negatively to this reading, even though Arendt herself is Jewish.
+Naturally, many Jews reacted negatively to this reading, even though Arendt herself was Jewish.

 - In Steampunk novel The Difference Engine, Disraeli is a famous author and Lord Byron is PM, in a reversal of their real-life roles.
 A bit of For Want of a Nail here, since the real life figures were each involved in both literature and politics, they simply chose to focus on different priorities in the alternate history.
 Creating a bit of a Celebrity Paradox, the character of Sybil and elements of her subplot are borrowed from Disraeli's novel Sybil.